African-Eurasian Waterbird Agreement

 Eurasia and Central Asia: Georgia, Uzbekistan

-Eastern Europe and Russia: Albania, Macedonia, Moldova, Montenegro, Ukraine
+Eastern Europe and Russia: Albania, Armenia, Bulgaria, Macedonia, Moldova, Montenegro, Serbia, Ukraine, Belarus

 Middle East and North Africa: Algeria, Egypt, Jordan, Lebanon, Libya, Morocco, Syria, Tunisia

-Sub-Saharan Africa: Benin, Burkina Faso, Burundi, Chad, Congo, Cote d’Ivoire, Djibouti, Equatorial Guinea, Ethiopia, Gambia, Gabon, Ghana, Guinea, Guinea-Bissau, Kenya, Madagascar, Mali, Mauritania, Mauritius, Niger, Nigeria, Rwanda, Senegal, South Africa, Sudan, Swaziland, Tanzania, Togo, Uganda, Zimbabwe
+Sub-Saharan Africa: Benin, Botswana, Burkina Faso, Burundi, Central African Republic, Chad, Congo, Cote d’Ivoire, Djibouti, Equatorial Guinea, Ethiopia, Gambia, Gabon, Ghana, Guinea, Guinea-Bissau, Kenya, Madagascar, Mali, Mauritania, Mauritius, Niger, Nigeria, Rwanda, Senegal, South Africa, Sudan, Swaziland, Tanzania, Togo, Uganda, Zimbabwe

 The Small Grants Fund is financed mainly through voluntary contributions, and AEWA is not able to guarantee a regular allocation of funds.
 The AEWA would like to offer grants on a predictable annual schedule, if financially possible.